Sign In / Sign Out

 - Map and Locations

-The ASU MS program in nutrition prepares students to translate nutrition science into practical use for human health and wellness.
+The ASU MS program in nutritional science prepares students to translate nutrition science into practical use for human health and wellness.
 Students learn about nutrition alongside faculty who are immersed in the latest research, and they build practical understanding through internships and their own guided research.

 The program is based on the scientific foundations of human nutrition, but also prepares students to have strong writing and problem-solving skills, computer literacy, interpretive expertise, and research experiences.
 Students who have completed an accredited didactic program in dietetics may also elect to apply to the ASU dietetic internship in order to meet the requirements to become a registered dietitian nutritionist.
 More information is available at https://chs.asu.edu/programs/nutrition-dietetics/how-become-registered-dietitian.

 The primary objective of the graduate program in nutrition is to provide advanced training in nutrition research.
 Graduate students are expected to develop competencies in research methods and in advanced practice knowledge relevant to their area of study.
 The skills and knowledge acquired during the course of training should enable each student to develop professional competencies that can be applied to significant problems and issues within the field of nutrition and dietetics.

 A major map outlines the degree’s requirements for graduation.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.